pazfe/product-docs/docs/quickstart/devices/getting-the-first-device-online.md

 ---
 # Getting the first device online

-Any device equipped with a SIM card requires an APN (Access Point Name) configuration to establish a data session.
+Any device equipped with a SIM card requires an Access Point Name (APN) configuration to establish a data session.
 Some devices and networks auto-detect the APN but for most cases you need to configure it.

 [APN](../../glossary#apn---access-point-name): `em` (or alternatively use `emnify`)